 Due to a general rise in consumer interest for products with less or no additives, interest around CBD flower (where legal) is growing.

-CBD concentrates are also moving up the ranks, giving an ability for vapers to consume high doses of CBD is a single puff!
+Concentrates are also moving up the ranks, giving an ability for users to consume high doses in a single puff!

 The raw flowers of the hemp plant, known as CBD flowers, are harvested to create CBD oil or concentrates and are also known as hemp flower.

-Once the hemp is harvested, it is hung up to cure indoors for 3-4 months to dry out and develop the taste profile.
-Once cured, CBD flowers are ready to use and are usually vaped, smoked or turned into CBD oil or concentrates.
+Once the hemp is grown and harvested, it is hung up to cure indoors for 3-4 months to dry out and develop the taste profile.
+Once cured, CBD flowers are ready to use and are usually vaped, smoked or turned into CBD oil, concentrates and other CBD products.

-In the UK, the law works in mysterious ways, and CBD flower itself is illegal, but ‘processed’ hemp products which are imported (as CBD buds cannot be legally harvested in the UK) are legal in line with UK law given the do not contain THC.
+In the United Kingdom, the law works in mysterious ways, and CBD flower itself is illegal, but ‘processed’ hemp products which are imported (as the buds cannot be legally harvested in the UK) are legal in line with UK law given the do not contain THC.

 Nonetheless, CBD flower is still widely available in most vape shops across the country and is also extremely popular in continental Europe.